 We’ve all been there: you sit down to watch a movie and spend an hour scrolling through the choices instead.
 From the 70 million tracks on Spotify to the 1.3 million Airbnb listings in the EU alone, today’s consumers face endless lists of options—and research shows this “paradox of choice” makes decisions harder, not easier.
 And because they’re optimized for supply-side goals, most current recommendation platforms aren’t much help.
 But by prioritizing consumer discovery and algorithmic responsibility, This One co-founders Martin Gould and Johnny Hunter have spotted an opportunity to preserve privacy while helping people easily discover the movies, books, food and destinations they’ll truly love.

 When the world went remote, body language and tone of voice faded into the background for many teams in favor of written, asynchronous communication.
 As Mohamed Chahin discovered over years of training sales reps, though, the “human coaching” approach to improving writing skills doesn’t scale.
-That’s why he and co-founder Thomas Metcalfe launched the automated training tool Twain.
-Their approach wouldn’t have been possible even a year or two ago.
-But thanks to massive improvements in natural language generation, Mohamed, Thomas and their team are now helping salespeople communicate more clearly, confidently and convincingly.
+That’s why he launched the automated training tool Twain.
+His approach wouldn’t have been possible even a year or two ago.
+But thanks to massive improvements in natural language generation, Mohamed and his team are now helping salespeople communicate more clearly, confidently and convincingly.